andrewscwei/gulp-tools/README.md

 Type: `boolean`<br>
 Default: `true`

 This module has a default Webpack config provided for you.
-When you pass in your own Webpack config via the `options` parameter, the module resolves your config and the default config by using `lodash`(https://lodash.com/)'s `merge` function, which doesn't concatenate array values.
+When you pass in your own Webpack config via the `options` parameter, the module resolves your config with the default config by using `lodash`(https://lodash.com/)'s `merge` function, which doesn't concatenate array values.
 If `extendsDefaults` is set to `true`, array values will be concatenated.

 ## Watching for Changes